Identification of relevant subtypes via preweighted sparse clustering: Methods

-We generated a series of simulated data sets to evaluate the performance of preweighted sparse clustering and compare it to the complementary clustering method of \citet{NT08} and the complementary sparse clustering method of \citet{WT10}.
+We generated a series of simulated data sets to evaluate the performance of preweighted sparse clustering and compare it to the complementary hierarchical clustering method of \citet{NT08} and the complementary hierarchical sparse clustering method of \citet{WT10}.
 We generated simulated data sets similar to the simulated data sets in \citet{NT08}, who generated a series of $p \times 12$ data matrices as follows:

-Here, the $\epsilon_{ij}$'s are iid standard normal random variables.
+Here, the $\epsilon_{ij}$'s are iid normal random variables with mean 0 and standard deviation $\sigma$.
 See Figure \ref{F:simschem} for a graphical illustration of this data set.
-The first $p_e$ rows represent the ``primary clusters'' in the data set and the final $p_e$ rows represent the ``secondary clusters.''
+The expectation is that the first $p_e$ rows (i.e., ``Effect 1'') will be identified as the ``primary clusters'' and the final $p_e$ rows (i.e., ``Effect 2'') will be identified as the ``secondary clusters'' .

 We considered four simulation scenarios (similar to the four simulation scenarios considered in \citet{NT08}).
 We let $a=6$ in all four scenarios.
 Unless otherwise specified, we also let $b=3$, $\sigma=1$, and $n_a=6$ for each simulation scenario.
 For the first three scenarios, 1000 matrices were generated with $p=50$ and $p_e=20$.
 In the first scenario, we varied the value of $b$.
 In the second scenario, we varied the value of $\sigma$, and in the third scenario, we varied $n_a$.
 In the final scenario, we generated 100 matrices with $p=2000$ and varied the value of $p_e$.
 (The first three scenarios are identical to the simulations of \citet{NT08}; the final scenario was modified slightly for computational reasons.)

-Preweighted sparse clustering, complementary clustering, and complementary sparse clustering were applied to each simulated data set.
-Each method identified a set of primary clusters and a set of secondary clusters, and the number of times each method identified the correct clusters was recorded.
+Preweighted sparse clustering, complementary hierarchical clustering, and complementary hierarchical sparse clustering were applied to each simulated data set.
+The number of clusters was fixed to be $k=2$ for all methods.
+Both hierarchical clustering methods used average linkage.
+For complementary hierarchical clustering, two distance metrics were considered.
+The first metric defined the distance between observations $j$ and $j'$ was defined to be $1-\mbox{corr}(x_{\cdot j}, x_{\cdot j'})$, which is the same distance metric used by \citet{NT08}.
+The second distance metric was Euclidean distance.
+Complementary hierarchical sparse clustering only used Euclidean distance, since the correlation distance metric is not implemented for that procedure.

+Each set of clusters identified by each method was compared to the true cluster labels for both Effect 1 and Effect 2.
+The number of simulations for which each method correctly identified Effect 1 and/or Effect 2 was recorded.
+The results of a clustering procedure were considered to be incorrect if one or more observations were assigned to the incorrect cluster.